James Obiorah

-James Chibuzor Obiorah (born 24 August 1978) is a Nigerian former footballer who played as a forward.
+James Chibuzor Obiorah (born 24 August 1978) is a Nigerian former professional footballer who played as a forward.

 He is best known for his time in Russia as a Lokomotiv Moscow player, with whom he won the Russian Premier League in 2002 and 2004, on top of a few other domestic cup trophies.
 He also played for the national team at the 2002 FIFA World Cup and the 2002 Unity Cup.

 Club career

-His previous clubs include RSC Anderlecht, Grasshopper Zurich, Cádiz CF, Grazer AK and Lokomotiv Moscow and he was also loaned to Niort from Lokomotiv Moscow in the 2004–05 season, scoring 4 goals in 12 games.
-In 2007, he played for Kaduna United F.C., after being released from his contract with French Ligue 2 side Niort.
-In August 2008 he moved from Kaduna United F.C. to SC Toulon.
+His previous clubs include RSC Anderlecht, Grasshopper Zurich, Cádiz, Grazer AK and Lokomotiv Moscow and he was also loaned to Niort from Lokomotiv Moscow in the 2004–05 season, scoring 4 goals in 12 games.
+In 2007, he played for Kaduna United, after being released from his contract with French Ligue 2 side Niort.
+In August 2008 he moved from Kaduna United to Toulon.

 International career

-Obiorah was the captain of the Nigeria side that reached the quarter-finals of the 1995 FIFA U-17 World Championship and also played for the Nigeria national football team 3 times, including being called up for the 2002 FIFA World Cup, scoring 1 goal.
+Obiorah was the captain of the Nigeria side that reached the quarter-finals of the 1995 FIFA U-17 World Championship and also played for the Nigeria national team three times, including being called up for the 2002 FIFA World Cup, scoring 1 goal.

 His only goal for Nigeria came at the 2002 Unity Cup against Jamaica.